peterheard01/logic-room/_includes/bad-code.md

 #### 3. Report Output

-We are reviewing your code against a number of metrics, for code bases where the client is interested in skills improvement for their developers we will look at things like :
+We are reviewing your code against a number of metrics, for code bases where the client is interested in skills improvement for their developers we will look at things like:

 - improving automated testing
 - developing better and more decoupled architecures